The Insurance and Reinsurance Law Review: Sweden

 vii Recent changes to the regulatory system

 Life insurance companies manage approximately 75 per cent of the total assets on the local occupational pension market.
-Insurance companies that conduct business covering both occupational pension and life insurance (mixed insurance activities) have been given the possibility to apply a transitional rule to their occupational pension business, through which they can apply a number of pre-Solvency II requirements, until the end of 2022.
-The time period under which the transitional rule applies is a result of Directive (EU) 2016/2341 on the activities and supervision of institutions for occupational retirement provision (IORP II), which entered into force in Sweden on 15 December 2019.
+Insurance companies that conduct business covering both occupational pension and life insurance (mixed insurance activities) have been given the option to apply a transitional rule to their occupational pension business, through which they can apply a number of pre-Solvency II requirements, until the end of 2022.
+The period for which the transitional rule applies is a result of Directive (EU) 2016/2341 on the activities and supervision of institutions for occupational retirement provision (IORP II), which entered into force in Sweden on 15 December 2019.

 How the implementation of IORP II will affect the Swedish insurance industry is still somewhat unclear, especially as insurance companies conducting mixed insurance activities have been provided with an opportunity to transform their business into an occupational pension company, which would mean a change in form and applicable regulatory regime.